Fosseway Radio

-Fosseway Radio was a local commercial radio station based in Leicestershire, and owned by Lincs FM Group.
+Fosseway Radio was an Independent Local Radio station based in Leicestershire, and owned by Lincs FM Group.
 It served the south-west of that county, as well as North Warwickshire.
 It was based on Castle Street in Hinckley.
 The name of the station referred to the nearby Fosse Way, which marks the frontier of Roman Britain.
 It runs between Lincoln and Leicester, then on to Bath and Exeter.
 In Leicestershire, the best-preserved section is a 4-mile stretch close to the market town of Hinckley, from High Cross to Stoney Bridge near Sapcote.

 History

 Fosseway Radio had an enviable and impressive heritage of local involvement and local broadcasting stretching well over twenty years.
 Studio equipment was basic and often home-made but the group had clear determination to produce a local radio service for the people of Hinckley, broadcasting under the name of Fosseway Radio.

 The group produced music tapes, which were distributed to several factories and workplaces across the Hinckley area.
 They raised several thousand pounds for local charities, including The Dorothy Goodman Special School and Park House Home for the Elderly in Earl Shilton.
 So unique was the project that Malcolm Munro from Central Television visited the 'home-built' studios in Thornycroft Road in 1982 and the aspirations and clear enthusiasm of the group were featured on Central News.

 Their aspirations were to see a truly local radio service for their home area.
 Disillusioned by events in the Leicestershire radio market and the subsequent collapse of Centre Radio, the group turned their attentions to building their individual careers, although maintaining their strong interest in local radio.

 In the late 1980s, several members of the group were invited by the local health authority to launch a voluntary hospital radio service for the town's cottage hospital.
 This was Castle Mead Radio and it is still going strong today, 20 years after launching.
 Interest in providing a service to the wider community remained and in 1993, Andy Carter wrote to the Radio Authority, on behalf of the group, to register their interest in providing a commercial radio service for their home area, an area very much betwixt and between Coventry and Leicester.

 In October 1994, the Radio Authority announced that it intended to place Hinckley on their 'working list' and much progress was made in gaining public support and interest.
 The group decided their commitment to distinctive local radio would be best demonstrated by operating a trial broadcast and in early 1995, Andrew Carter, Lee Carey, Jon Maynard and Maria Bush decided that Fosseway Radio should apply to operate Hinckley's first trial local radio station.
 The process of initial, informal research began and contact with local businesses became a priority to finance the operation.
 The company was officially registered in October 1995.